Centrist Democrat International: Timeline

 CDI member parties are generally members of the ODCA or the European People's Party (EPP, the successor of NEI).

 Executive committee

-The CDI executive committee consists of the president, executive secretary, and vice-presidents.
-The president is Andrés Pastrana Arango of Colombia and the executive secretary is MEP Antonio López-Istúriz of Spain, who is also secretary-general of the EPP.
+The IDC-CDI executive committee consists of the president, secretary-general, and vice-presidents.
+The president is Andrés Pastrana Arango of Colombia and the Secretary-General is MEP Antonio López-Istúriz of Spain.

 Members of the executive committee are: